equinor/R_programming_101/README.md

 ## Getting Ready

+Prerequisites for the session

+- install R
+- install RStudio IDE (optional but preferred)
+- install 'swirl' package for hands-on activities

 ### Install R

 The first thing you need to do is to install R on your computer from the [CRAN](https://cran.r-project.org/) site.
 A step-by-step tutorial on how to install R for Mac and Windows can be found in the following videos